MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     ```tsql
     SELECT * FROM dbo.Orders;
+    ```

-    --You'll receive an error because access to the CreditCard column has been restricted.
+    You'll receive an error because access to the CreditCard column has been restricted.
 Try selecting only the OrderID and CustomerID fields and the query will succeed.

+    ```tsql
     SELECT OrderID, CustomerID from dbo.Orders
     ```